abhinavthukral28/FurnaceSim/README.md

 The page will provide the following information;

--Temperature in Ottawa,ON (Outside temperature)
+- Temperature in Ottawa,ON (Outside temperature)
--The temperature of the building (Current temperature) -The set temperature of the thermostat
+- The temperature of the building (Current temperature)
+- The set temperature of the thermostat

 The page will also let you modify the set temperature if you are the first or only one connected to the application.